Top 5 Workplace Injuries

 Workplace Injuries & Workers’ Compensation

 Every year Liberty Mutual publishes a study on the top workplace injuries and the workers’ compensation benefits that occur as a result.
-According to the 2014 report, the top 5 workplace injuries accounted for 65 percent of direct workers’ compensation payments in 2012.
+According to the 2019 report, the top 5 workplace injuries accounted for 67 percent of direct workers’ compensation payments.

 Other Important Facts about Workplace Injuries